joshuaforman/rateretriever/README.md

 NOTES
 ***************

+The front end is pretty plain.
+I did use flex, so it is a bit flex-y when sizing the window, however I did not go through the effort to make it mobile friendly.

 To ensure server is working you can copy this directly into a URL and make sure a response is returned: `http://localhost:8090/api/v1/getlatestrates`.
 Note that you won't get data until 10 seconds have passed after starting the node server.

 There are a couple places in the code that I have signified what I would do next.
-But I wanted to get this over to you and think you can get a good enough idea of what I can do with what I have delivered.
+This is signified with a `// TODO` comment.
+I wanted to get this over to you and think you can get a good enough idea of what I can do with what I have delivered.
 Please let me know what else you need from me and what questions I can answer for you.

 I would appreciate any feedback as you review my code.